tribalfs/PixelsPub/README.md

    `pm grant com.tribalfs.pixels android.permission.WRITE_SECURE_SETTINGS`

   Note: This requires connecting to a wifi network.

 * [VIDEO WALKTHROUGH](https://youtu.be/gdPHB9ru238)

+  LADB may not work on all device.
+Sometimes it requires a few try to make it work.

 </details>